 Please contact us If you are considering a professional setup and we would be more than happy to discuss all options.

 New guitars are no exception: Most new guitars purchased from music stores or online will have the standard manufacturer’s factory setting.
-Unfortunately these settings can vary and are susceptible to the effects of storage issues, long-distance travel, poor handling and weather conditions.
-Combined those factors can have a detrimental effect on string action and can render the instrument unplayable.
-Many music stores display their instruments on hangers for months while getting played by numerous potential customers before the sale.
-They are normally restrung soon after purchase and that’s when playability problems usually emerge.
+Unfortunately these settings can vary and are susceptible to the effects of storage issues, long-distance travel, poor handling, and weather conditions.
+Combined, those factors can have a detrimental effect on string action and can render the instrument unplayable.
+Many music stores display their instruments on hangers for months at a time while getting played by numerous potential customers before the sale.
+They are normally restrung soon after purchase, and that’s when playability problems usually emerge.

 The checklist below includes most of the standard settings and adjustments commonly carried out at DAR, based on a typical guitar setup.
 The guide does not take into consideration any additional fretwork or replacement of worn components that may be required.

 - Visual inspection/testing: Check for loose, worn, uneven frets across the fingerboard.
 Look for any worn or corroded components like rust and debris in screws and saddles, worn top nuts, dysfunctional truss rods, faulty tuners, scratchy potentiometers, intermittent or failed electronics.